 and forestry departments of Madhya Pradesh, the Indian government and the Wildlife Institute of India.

-Among the 50 gaur relocated were some pregnant females, who subsequently gave birth to healthy calves – a powerful testimony to the success of this conservation venture.
+Among the 50 gaur relocated were some pregnant females, who subsequently gave birth to healthy calves.
+By 2017, this population had increased to 100 – a powerful testimony to the success of this conservation venture.